denten-books/plain-text/1-chapter.md

 prefect and smooth at birth, like a book of a press [@moreno_who_1953, 236].

 Like Socrates from Plato's *Phaedrus*, Moreno distrusted rote mechanization of thought itself.
-All forms of externalized algorithmic rule fall under
+All forms of externalized algorithmic rule fell under
 suspicion: from central planning, to corporate governance, to machine code, and legal codex.
-Such mechanisms serve to externalize and to "conserve" volition, at a given point of time.
+For Moreno, such mechanisms served to externalize and to "conserve" volition, at a given point of time.
 With time, mechanized volition governs without consensus or comprehension.
 Splintered from its source, it staggers forth, *golem*-like, through laws, books, and social institutions.
 Near immortal, images of the past proliferate and crowd out the present.
+Moreno
-Moreno wrote:
+wrote:

 > Once off the press, the parent, the producer, the author is immaterial; the
 > book goes to all places and to all people, it does not care where it is read